 There are physical and psychological benefits of listening and acting on your cravings.
 Before you indulge, consider doing the following:

 If you choose to eat the chocolate cake or snack on the salty chips, enjoy it!
 Mindful eating, regardless of your food choice, can have powerful benefits for our overall wellbeing.
 If you notice your cravings have become a habit, consider other ways you can satisfy your body's needs.

 Many nutritional factors play a role in optimizing thyroid function.
-Paloma Health offers you the opportunity to work with a nutritionist in collaboration with a physician to determine nutritional status for optimal thyroid health.
+Work with a thyroid nutritionist in collaboration with a physician to determine nutritional status for optimal thyroid health.